matrix-org/purple-matrix/README.md

 ability to communicate with [matrix.org](http://matrix.org) homeservers to any libpurple-based clients (such as [Pidgin](http://www.pidgin.im)).

+If you want to bridge the other way, using a matrix client to communicate with any backend supported by libpurple, see [matrix-bifröst](https://github.com/matrix-org/matrix-bifrost).

 # Update 2022/04/11

 This project is essentially unmaintained.
 It may still work for you, in which case